This page was generated from docs/examples/ftir_functions/PyIRoGlass_Functions.ipynb. Interactive online version: Binder badge.

 and output:

-• epsilon - dataframe of molar absorptivities with their uncertainties.
+• epsilon: DataFrame of molar absorptivities with their uncertainties.

-T_ROOM = 25 # C
+T = 25 # C

-P_ROOM = 1 # Bar
+P = 1 # Bar

-epsilon = pig.calculate_epsilon(chemistry, T_ROOM, P_ROOM)
+epsilon = pig.calculate_epsilon(chemistry, T, P)

 epsilon

 There are a few things to note.
-Tau references the \(\mathrm{(Si^{4+}+Al^{3+})/Total Cations}\) value and eta references the \(\mathrm{(Na^{+}/(Na^{+}+Ca^{2+}))}\) value.
-Each column with the prefix epsilon represents the mean molar absorptivity, sigma_epsilon represents the uncertainty on the molar absorptivity.
+Tau references the \(\mathrm{(Si^{4+}+Al^{3+})/Total \, Cations}\) value and Eta references the \(\mathrm{(Na^{+}/(Na^{+}+Ca^{2+}))}\) value.
+Each column with the prefix Epsilon represents the mean molar absorptivity, Sigma_Epsilon represents the uncertainty on the molar absorptivity.